Does weightlifting stunt a teenager’s growth? First, the risk concerns parents about how weightlifting affects a child’s growth.

 Do the basics when starting:

-We suggest that to perform weightlifting safely, children should start with basic exercises like pushups and body squats.
+We suggest that children start with basic exercises like pushups and body squats to perform weightlifting safely.

 Keep it slow: